emremuratadli/frontend-journey/my-blog-project/research.md

 - **Definition:** Represents self-contained content, typically with a caption.
 - **Purpose:** Used for illustrations, diagrams, or photos along with `<figcaption>`.

+# 2. CSS, Flexbox, Grid, and Responsive Design

+## What is CSS and what is it used for ?

+CSS (Cascading Style Sheets) is used to style the appearance of HTML content.
+It controls visual aspects like color, font, size, and layout.

+**Relation to HTML:**
+HTML provides the structure; CSS handles the presentation.

+**Types of CSS:**
+- **Inline:** Inside the HTML tag via the `style` attribute
+- **Internal:** Inside a `<style>` block within the HTML `<head>`
+- **External:** Linked as a separate `.css` file (e.g., `style.css`)

+## What is the Box Model ?
+The CSS Box Model explains how HTML elements occupy space and interact with the areas around them.
+Every element is treated as a rectangular box consisting of four main layers:

+- **Content**: The actual content of the element, such as text or images.

+- **Padding**: The space around the content.
+Background color is also visible in this area.

+- **Border**: The line surrounding the padding.
+It can have different widths and styles.

+- **Margin**: The space outside the border.
+It determines the distance between the element and others around it.

+This structure helps control spacing, alignment, and visual layout of elements effectively.